Read the documentation: gloe.ideos.com.br

 How Can Gloe Help Me?

 Gloe comes to turn this story coherent, logically organized and easy to follow.
 This is achieved by dividing the code into concise steps with an unambiguous responsibility and explicit interface.
-Then, Gloe allows you to connect these steps, clarifying their collaboration and identifying necessary changes during refactoring.
+Then, Gloe allows you to connect these steps, clarifying their relationship and identifying necessary changes during refactoring.
 Thus, you can quickly understand the entire story being told and enhance it.
 Inspired by things like natural transformation and Free Monad (present in Scala and Haskell), Gloe implemented this approach using functional programming and strong typing concepts.

 Gloe is not a workflow orchestrator